59de44955ebd/twitter-to-bsky/README.md

 **Usage**

-Install and activate the [Violentmonkey](https://violentmonkey.github.io/get-it/) browser addon, then open the [userscript](https://github.com/59de44955ebd/twitter-to-bsky/raw/main/twitter-to-bsky.user.js) in the browser and allow Violentmonkey to install it.
+Install and activate the [Violentmonkey](https://violentmonkey.github.io/get-it/) browser addon, then open [this URL - the userscript](https://github.com/59de44955ebd/twitter-to-bsky/raw/main/twitter-to-bsky.user.js) in the browser and allow Violentmonkey to install it.

 If you (re-)load the Twitter/X page, it will be "enhanced" with the following new elements:
 * a blue Bluesky button at the bottom of the navigation bar that allows to enter you Bluesky credentials (see below) in a small dialog popup.